Your Mac Won’t Connect To A Wi-Fi Network? Here's How To Fix It

 com.apple.internetconfigpriv.plist

-- Copy/paste that preferences file in a folder or Desktop as a precaution, then delete them from the Library folder.
+- Copy/paste the preferences file in a folder or Desktop as a precaution, then delete it from the Library folder.

 Solution No.12:Turn Off Any VPN Apps

-If you have a VPN app you are currently connected through, consider disabling it.
+If you have a VPN app that you are currently connected through, consider disabling it.

 If you have tried all of the solutions above but still face Mac Wi-Fi problems, it's time for you to contact Genius Bar or visit the nearest Apple Authorized Service Provider.